 I’m in Arizona and can’t find a Gottman-certified therapist locally.
 Can David work with me?

 Yes.
-David is licensed in Arizona (LCSW-17754) and provides telehealth throughout the state, including Phoenix, Scottsdale, Mesa, Tempe, and Gilbert.
+David is licensed in Arizona and provides telehealth throughout the state, including Phoenix, Scottsdale, Mesa, Tempe, and Gilbert.
 All sessions are conducted via secure video.
 Arizona residents have the same access to his full range of services as Oregon residents.

 What makes David Lechnyr’s approach different from standard couples therapy?